hashicorp/vagrant/website/source/docs/provisioning/basic_usage.html.md

   every root provisioner, or before all provisioners respectively.
   __Note__: This option is currently experimental, so it needs to be explicitly enabled to work.
 More info can be found [here](/docs/experimental/index.html).
+* `communicator_required` (boolean) - Specifies if a communicator must be available in order to run the provisioner.
+If set to true, the provisioner will run regardless of if a communicator is available.

 More information about how to use `before` and `after` options can be read [below](#dependency-provisioners).